Tunisian Shakti Scarfythings

 This “superpattern” includes a menu of six projects for you to choose from.
 Use it for your own freeform project: pair your own yarn and hook size, then choose how many chains you start with and how many rows you end with.
 Seaming is optional and a fun experiment.
 An angled mobius with a corner is one of my favorite seamed shapes.

 Oddly, this stitch has no standard name or description, and doesn’t seem to be one of the basic stitches one learns after the Tunisian Simple Stitch, even though it’s easy to do!
 I’ve seen it called several things.
-I prefer Extended Knit Stitch and abbreviate it Tkes (I’m avoiding “Teks” because it looks like a misspelled plural noun to me).
+I prefer Extended Knit Stitch and abbreviate it Tkes or Teks.
+See this newsletter issue, it’s all about this wonderful stitch!

 Skill Level: Easy.
-You should already be familiar with beginner Tunisian crochet patterns.
-This pattern also qualifies as practice for other DesigningVashti patterns such as the Tunisian Islander Wrap (same stitch offset and with a fancier edge), Neck Lattice (published in Simply Crochet by Interweave Press ©2011), and the Five Peaks Shawl (offset Tunisian Simple Stitch with eyelet edge).
+You should already be familiar with beginner Tunisian crochet patterns; here’s a handy checklist.
+This pattern also qualifies as practice for other DesigningVashti patterns such as Mesmer, the Maze Vest (Interweave Crochet magazine, Summer 2014 issue), the Tunisian Islander Wrap, Neck Lattice (published in Simply Crochet by Interweave Press ©2011), and Four Peaks.

 UK and Australian equivalents to American measurements, yarn weights, and stitch terms are provided in brackets.